Postural Case Study 1:

 Female, 37 year old, suffering with effects of ‘Long Covid’.
-3 Manual Lymphatic Drainage treatments with Steph (our Complementary Therapist) in a three week period.
+3 Manual Lymphatic Drainage treatments in a three week period.

 Client has been suffering the effects of ‘Long Covid’, she is not testing positive for Covid anymore.
 She has been experiencing extreme fatigue after contracting Covid 19 a few months ago.
 This has taken a huge strain on her body and throughout the day the fatigue is overwhelming.
 It’s affecting spending time with her family and she has been signed off work for a little while to give her time to combat the symptoms.
 Her doctor has suggested this style of treatment to give her system a boost.

 1st MLD session for 45 minutes

 I positioned the bed into a ‘V’ shape to encourage lymph flow, and with client consent added grapefruit and lemon essential oils to the Grapeseed oil for an added boost to her system.
 I discussed how she would remain lying face up throughout and I would use a very light pressure to stimulate the lymph directly located under the skin.
 I used pulsing and pumping actions to stimulate stagnant lymph in the tissues, and then in areas such as the arms and legs, very long upwards strokes to increase the circulation of the lymph towards the lymph nodes.
 The idea being that this removes all the waste quicker from the body to detoxify and awaken.

 53 year old female – presenting with constant Right sided shoulder pain following a Right sided Mastectomy and Lymphadenectomy 3 years prior (removal of Breast and Lymph Nodes).